nthiery/test-binder/README.md

-A code sprint with a friend from earth sciences to test technologies like Jupyter, ipywidgets, binder & friends to make computational code trivially accessible to end-user through a form-based web-interface.
+A code sprint with a friend from earth sciences to test technologies like Jupyter, ipywidgets, binder & friends to make computational code trivially accessible to end-user through a mini form-based web-app.

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/nthiery/test-binder/)